reduxjs/reselect/README.md

 ### Accessing React Props in Selectors

+A selector hooked up to `connect` can access the props of the component wrapped by `connect`.

+In the following example `index.js` has been modified so that `App` takes a prop specifying the maximum number of Todos to be displayed at any one time:

 #### `index.js`

-A selector hooked up to `connect` can also access the props of the component wrapped by `connect`.
-In the following example, `App` takes a prop that limits the maximum number of Todos that are displayed at any one time.

 ```js
 import React from 'react';